wabarr/hompal-stats/Hypothesis_Testing.md

 $$ F = 33.75 / 3.84 = 8.78 $$

-Parametric - Step 2 - Specifify null dist
+Parametric - Step 2 - Specify null dist
 ===================================================================

 The null hypothesis is data were drawn from  single population.